Steve Baumgartner

-Steven John Baumgartner (born March 26, 1951) is an American former professional football player who was a defensive end for seven seasons in the National Football League (NFL).
-He played college football for the Purdue Boilermakers.
-He played in the NFL for the New Orleans Saints from 1973 to 1977 and the Houston Oilers from 1977 to 1979.
-In 1975, the Orlando Sentinel noted that Baumgartner had an unusual hobby as a beer-can collector.
-Baumgartner stated that he had 1,200 beer cans lining the walls of a spare room at his house.
+Steven John Baumgartner (born March 26, 1951) is an American former professional football player who was a defensive end and linebacker in the National Football League (NFL).
+He played college football for the Purdue Boilermakers, and was selected by the New Orleans Saints in the second round of the 1973 NFL draft.
+He played for the Saints from 1973 to 1977 and for the Houston Oilers from 1977 to 1979.
+Baumgartner also had an unusual hobby as a beer can collector.